hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 Routing mode allows you to choose the routing strategy of the client.

 There are three routing modes:
-* `@Hazelcast.Networking.RoutingModes.SingleMember` aka Unisocket mode.
+* `@Hazelcast.Networking.RoutingModes.SingleMember` connects to a single member of the cluster (previously Unisocket routing).
-* `@Hazelcast.Networking.RoutingModes.MultiMember` connects to subset of the cluster.
+* `@Hazelcast.Networking.RoutingModes.MultiMember` connects to subset of members in the cluster.
-* `@Hazelcast.Networking.RoutingModes.AllMembers` connects to all members in the cluster aka Smart mode.
+* `@Hazelcast.Networking.RoutingModes.AllMembers` connects to all members of the cluster (previously Smart routing).

 #### Single Member Routing Mode